content-services/content-sources-backend/mk/README.md

 empower the single responsability principal taken into the Makefile file usage.

-Very quickly, we have the following files:
+We have the following files:

 ```raw
 Makefile                    # Minimal main Makefile